 affirm that the network, services and/or functions comply with applicable standards (ITU-T, ETSI, 3GPP etc.);

-provide justification that other numbering solutions fail to meet requirements for specific services
+provide justification that other numbering solutions fail to meet requirements for specific services.

+the shared use of MNCs should be considered as a viable option;

+for mobile non-public networks:

+encourage the use of MCC 999 with 3-digit MNCs for Stand-alone non-public networks (SNPNs) ;

+in order to manage potential network attachment issues, NPAs may consider encouraging industry stakeholders to lead on a national coordination regarding the use of MNCs under MCC 999;

+considering the allocation of one or more MNCs from the geographic MCC for shared use without direct assignment for SNPN;

+considering the assignment of a single MNC for the simultaneous use by multiple networks for shared usage.

+for services to be provided in more than one country, excluding mobile roaming services, an applicant for a geographic MNC should, as an alternative, be encouraged to consider applying to the ITU-T TSB for the assignment of an MNC under a shared MCC in the 90x series to avoid the need for multiple assignments of MNCs under different geographic MCCs;

-geographic MNCs may be allocated for testing purposes or assigned on a temporary basis for testing purposes.
+geographic MNCs may be allocated for testing purposes or assigned on a temporary basis for testing purposes;

-the shared use of MNCs should be considered as a viable option in particular in the case of entities not providing publicly available electronic communication services.”
+where a CEPT administration requires a new MCC assignment from the ITU according to procedures in Annex C of Recommendation ITU-T E.212, this administration should consider using 3-digit MNCs under this new MCC, thus providing 1000 rather than 100 MNCs.”

-EXAMPLES OF Potential Applicants for MNCs (INFORMATIVE)
+EXAMPLES OF Potential Applicants for geographic MNCs (INFORMATIVE)

 Assignments of geographic MNCs are to be made according to procedures and criteria established by the national numbering plan administrator.
-The following non-exhaustive list provides examples of entities that may have an interest in a geographic MNC assignment:
+The following non-exhaustive list provides examples of use cases where there could be an interest in a geographic MNC assignment:

 Mobile Network Operators (MNO);

-Full or light Mobile Virtual Network Operators/Enablers/Aggregators(MVNO/MVNE/MVNA);
+Full or light Mobile Virtual Network Operators/Enablers/Aggregators including Network/infrastructure Sharing Provider (MVNO/MVNE/MVNA/NSP);

-Entities with identification or authentication requirements in public networks, comprising providers of services with a public interest and providers of M2M/IoT services (e.g. GSM-R, eCall, smart metering, connected cars);
+Entities with identification or authentication requirements in public networks, comprising providers of services with a public interest and connectivity providers of M2M/IoT services (e.g. eCall, smart metering, connected cars);

-Public electronic communication service providers with interoperability requirementse.g. ;
+Public electronic communication service providers with interoperability requirements (e.g. SMS provider);

+OTT provider/App provider/Application provider/Cloud provider;

+Entities with non-public networks or other private/closed networks (e.g. GSM-R, SNPN and Public Network Integrated Non-Public Network (PNI-NPN), Ministry of Defence);

 Entities for testing purposes.